aymericbeaumet/run/docs/user-guide/processors.md

 ## Prefix

-This processor is enabled by default.
-It prefixes stdout and stderr with the command name.
+This processors prefixes stdout and stderr with the command name.

+> This processors is enabled by default.

 ```bash
 $ run 'echo foobar'